faskowit/eigenmodes_nulls/README.md

 Code repository looking at geometric eigenmodes, and running some null modeling tests, in response to Pang et al. 2023, Nature.

-External code required, including the openly available code release by Pang et al., the BrainSpace toolbox and the `LaPy` Python package.
+External code required, including the openly available code release by Pang et al. and the BrainSpace toolbox.
 Both are included as sub-repos here.
 Other external code can be found in `fcn/external`.
 Special shoutout to [numerical tours](https://github.com/gpeyre/numerical-tours) for great mesh processing tutorials and info.

 External data required -- checkout the folder `osf_dl` for the link to the data.